handsontable/hyperformula/docs/guide/localizing-functions.md

 ## Localizing custom functions

-Localization of custom functions is also supported.
-[Custom functions guide](custom-functions.md#function-name-translations) describes, how to define the translations for your custom functions in multiple languages.
+You can localize your custom functions as well.
+For details, see the [Custom functions](custom-functions.md#function-name-translations) guide.

 ### List of supported languages
 | Language name    | Language code |